Lummy-A/machine-learning-digits-classification/README.md

 # machine-learning-digits-classification
-This project demonstrates a complete end-to-end machine learning workflow for classifying handwritten digits using the **Digits Dataset** from Scikit-learn.
+This repository contains a comprehensive comparison of various machine learning classification algorithms on the Sklearn Digits dataset, evaluating both default and hyperparameter-tuned versions of each model.
+The project demonstrates a complete end-to-end machine learning workflow for classifying handwritten digits using the **Digits Dataset** from Scikit-learn.

 <img src="Digits_Dataset.png" width="600"/>

-Classification of handwritten digits using classical machine learning methods with model optimization and evaluation on the Scikit-learn Digits dataset